MiketheChap/worldwidestew/content/blog/2024-08-05-meditations-chicken-egg-problem.md

 summary: "If you have a goal for meditation, make sure it's *not* MPH (Meditations per Hour) but M-ROI."
 draft: false
 ---
-If you apply to many meditation programss, you're asked about the length or your meditation experience.
-Kind of a *Meditations Per Hour*.
+If you apply to many meditation programs, you're asked about the length or your *meditation experience*.
+This is a kind of a *Meditations Per Hour*.
 I understand what they're after when they ask this.
 Perhaps there's no other way to get at what they want.
-But, what the credible programs really want is this: what difference does your meditation experience make (or Meditation Return on Investment: M-ROI)? :wink:
+But, what the credible programs really want is this: *what difference does your meditation experience make* (or Meditation Return on Investment: M-ROI)? :wink:

 The purported benefits of mindfulness are non-existent - in terms of the time spent - *if meditation offers little return on investment*.